Police

 cases & work of note

-Cecily’s notable police cases span judicial review and civil claims.
+Cecily’s notable police cases span civil claims, inquests and judicial review:

 Junior counsel to Surrey Police in three fresh inquests ordered following the deaths of four soldiers at Deepcut Army Barracks between 1995 and 2002.
 Click here for media coverage. - Inquest touching the death of Sally Hodkin [2018]